lavanyalaguduva/MarketPriceHandler/README.md

 ### Code Structure

-This project can be imported as a maven project pomin the IDE.
+This project can be imported as a maven project in the IDE.

 Consists of mainly two folders: